sadewole/samador.dev/content/pages/about-me.md

 More...✨

 - I build **dope stuffs** that goes to production.
-- I’m a friendly person and I also respect people’s views.
-- Not the perfect guy but try to ensure things look better.
+- Not the perfect guy but I try to ensure things look better.
 - I’m a community lover and it gives me joy seeing people grow.
-- I love learning and try as much as possible to do the thing that makes me better than yesterday.
+- I love learning and I try as much as possible to do the thing that makes me better than yesterday.
 - And yeah, I love listening to music😉.
 It's more like the best way I entertain myself.
 - Lastly, my nickname is **Samador**.
 It’s actually a combination of my names.😇